lasp/adamant_example/src/assembly/pico/main/README.md

 $ ../openc3.sh cli rake build VERSION=1.0.0
 ```

-Select `Click to select plugin .gem file to install` and navigate to the compiled plugin gem file at `cosmos-project/openc3-cosmos-pico-example/openc3-cosmos-pico-example-1.0.0.gem` to install our generated plugin.
+In the COSMOS Admin Console, select `Click to select plugin .gem file to install` and navigate to the compiled plugin gem file at `cosmos-project/openc3-cosmos-pico-example/openc3-cosmos-pico-example-1.0.0.gem` to install the compiled plugin.
 The plugin is templated to allow changing of parameters such as serial ports, but the default values are already set to correspond with this project.

 The plugin will be installed.
 With the Pico connected and running, the COSMOS Log Messages panel should show that the serial interface has accepted a new connection from Adamant.